 Decathlon has multiple research and development facilities in France dedicated to developing new designs for sporting equipment, and, since 1986, it designs and manufactures its own lines of sporting goods.
 There are now over 20 “Passion” brands, each dedicated to a single sport (or to one type of sport) for 70 different sports.
 The “Passion Geologic” brand, or simply Geologic, was created in 2008.
 It is dedicated to “target sports” such as darts, archery, pool, and petanque.

 Early in 2018, Decathlon opened its first store in the United States, in San Francisco, California.
-This was a “soft launch” that enabled the store to operate in California, and to ship products to customers within the state, but not outside California.
-As of February 2018 they are working to clear the regulatory hurdles that will allow them to ship everywhere in the USA.
-The business plan is to become able to ship anywhere in the USA, then to open stores in other states in the USA, and then (in a year or two?) to expand into Canada.
+The business plan is to open stores in other states in the USA, and then (in a year or two?) to expand into Canada.
 Their website says that their goal is to make every Decathlon product available throughout the USA.

 About Geologic boules

 Geologic boules offer reasonable quality at a very reasonable price.
 Decathlon can do this by offering a very limited range of only the most popular patterns, weights, and sizes.
 Geologic offers three general types of boules: really cheap low-end leisure boules, a “Discovery 300” line of leisure boules, and competition boules.